 Coworking spaces are designed to be dynamic by offering functionality and flexibility and are particularly well suited for companies and entrepreneurs who want to grow their businesses.

-Linda Trim, Director at FutureSpace, a coworking joint venture between Investec Property and workplace specialists Giant Leap with two offices in Sandton Central, said: “As your business grows, a coworking office can become a viable option to scale up your team.
-It gives you the benefits of a fully fledged office at a much more affordable price than a traditional space – typically 25 to 30% cheaper.”
+Linda Trim, Director at FutureSpace, a co-working joint venture between Investec Property and workplace specialist Giant Leap with two offices in Sandton Central, said: “As your business grows, a coworking office can become a viable option to scale up your team.
+It gives you the benefits of a fully-fledged office at a much more affordable price than a traditional space – typically 25 to 30% cheaper.”

 If you need an office or command centre, but don’t have the money or time to spend on all of the administrative duties that come with running an office, these are the benefits coworking offers:

 1. Low start-up costs

 Coworking spaces offer entrepreneurs and startups a chance to work in a fully equipped office without worrying about the costs of setting up an actual office.
 “By getting a shared space, you can operate your business without needing to compute and allocate funds for building rent, insurance, office equipment and various other expenses that come with starting a business,” Trim noted.

 Even if you can afford it financially, the time spent on sourcing equipment and furniture and talking to contractors is a precious resource that should go to building your business.

 It is extremely easy to scale up shared office space as your team grows.
 Said Trim; ”You can tailor your space to suit a one-person business, a team of two, a company of five – or even fifty.
 Add more space as you go.
 It’s very cost-effective and better than trying to constantly guess what future headcount will be.”